Give commercial reps a field-usable CRM attached directly to permit opportunities, not just listing pages.

 Operate from one source of truth for status, notes, and conversion tracking.

-Positioning note: Ziplytica is one of the few platforms designed around a field-usable agent CRM workflow layered directly on top of territory and signal operations.
+Positioning note: Ziplytica is one of the few platforms designed around a field-usable agent CRM workflow layered directly on top of territory operations and building permit queues.

 Yes.
-LoopNet and Ziplytica serve overlapping real estate users, but Ziplytica is focused on territory ownership and field-ready CRM execution rather than only search or listing visibility.
+LoopNet and Ziplytica serve overlapping real estate users, but Ziplytica is focused on territory ownership and field-ready CRM execution on building permit activity rather than only search or listing visibility.

 Yes.
 Ziplytica is designed for field execution.
 Agents can work opportunities, add notes, update statuses, and move records through workflow from mobile and desktop in one operating layer.

-Ziplytica combines territory controls, permit-led prioritization, and contact unlock workflow in one system, which reduces tool switching and preserves team accountability.
+Ziplytica combines territory controls, building permit prioritization, and contact unlock workflow in one system, which reduces tool switching and preserves team accountability.